Mofeoluwa/Bikeshare-Data-Visualization/README.md

 >I investigated distributions of individual variables, checking for unusual points and outliers.
 I take a deeper look to clean things up and prepare to look at relationships between variables.

-> The Questions for this analysis are designed to understand the best times to display advertisements to target specific people.
-What kind of reach would advertisements have on ford go bike users based on the patterns in the data?
+> he analysis focused on understanding the best times to display advertisements to target specific people.
+What kind of reach do advertisements have on ford go bike users based on the patterns in the data?

 >Some of the questions that would help understand this include:
 1. What is the gender distribution across bike stations?